Skip to Content

 Instructions

-- Whisk almond milk, eggs, and vanilla together in a small bowl.
+• Combine almond milk, eggs, and vanilla extract in a small bowl.
+Transfer them to the bowl of dry ingredients and whisk to incorporate.

 Notes

-- If it looks as though the batter is too thick, add more almond milk until it reaches the right consistency.
-Similarly, if the batter appears too thin, sprinkle more almond flour until you get it right.
+• Adjust the consistency.
+If the batter is too thick, add more almond milk until it thins out.
+If it’s a little thin, sprinkle in more almond flour until it has a smooth, pourable consistency.

 Lynne